The Cove (2021) Review

 A bit less casual is what’s going down between Capt.
 Solomon (Robert Enriquez) and some pirates.
 Their leader, Luther (Mike Markoff, Wrong Place, Wrong Time, The Rockville Slayer) wants to know the location of The Cove, a settlement safe from the walking dead.
 Solomon’s daughter Amber (Elisa Janelle Alpizar, Hell’s Kitty: The Musical) is a resident there and they are determined to make him tell them how to find it.

 The Cove gets off to a very low key start.
 Cairo and Olli mostly talk and occasionally hide from Wanderers.
 The scene between Solomon and the pirates doesn’t carry any feeling of menace.
 Even after his partner Lt.
 Colonel Cook (Phillip Cook, Karate Do, Uncle Ed’s Bucket List) gets the drop on them, they let the two surviving buccaneers walk away, even as they tell Solomon what they’ll do to his daughter when they find her.
 For some reason, I had problems believing anyone would react like that.

 There are also multiple scenes where we see that LA isn’t that deserted.
 A bus goes under a bridge as Cairo walks over it.
 We see houses with lights on, quite a few of them actually.
 Which also raises the question of why he and Olli are living outside rather than in an empty house.
 This confusion is a running problem throughout The Cove.
 Writer/director/star Robert Enriquez gives us, among other things, scenes of empty streets, abandoned police cars, and a deserted National Guard base.
 He also gives us scenes in buildings with electricity, flyovers of military (?) jets and talks about a working refinery.
-So has society collapsed, or is the pandemic and zombies just a mere annoyance?
+So has society collapsed, or are the pandemic and zombies just a mere annoyance?